Expat IRA Basics

 - As an expat, IRA contributions can still be made, if not all your eligible compensation (as defined by the IRS in the chart above) is excluded by FEIE

 a) You have US sourced salaried income from working physically in the US during the tax year of $6,000 along with foreign sourced net business income from working physically abroad of $50,000.
 The $50,000 foreign net business income is excluded using FEIE.
 You still have $6,000 of taxable compensation left over to help you be eligible to contribute.

 b) You make $110,000 equivalent of foreign salaried income in tax year 2019.
 You use the max FEIE amount of $105,900 against your foreign income.
 As a result, you will have $4,100 of foreign taxable compensation left over to help you be eligible to contribute to your IRA.

 - It makes you, as a US citizen abroad, ineligible to contribute to an IRA account if you exclude all your eligible compensation and have no additional sources of eligible compensation.
 Keep in mind investment, rental and other typically passive income sources are not considered eligible compensation when determining your contribution limits.

 Working with an ROTH IRA and FEIE

 You may need to calculate your modified adjusted gross income when you contribute to a ROTH IRA.
 This calculation will add back FEIE and/or a foreign housing exclusion you claimed in the tax year to ensure you are not understating your AGI.

-For single American expat filers, your Roth IRA contribution will be limited starting at a modified AGI of $122,000.
-Those with a modified AGI is $137,000 or more cannot make any deductions.
-Make sure you check out all the different scenarios concerning modified AGIs here.
+For single American expat filers, your Roth IRA contribution starts at a modified AGI of $129,000.
+Those when a modified AGI is $144,000 or more you cannot make any deductions.
+Make sure you check out all the different scenarios concerning modified AGIs.